mcthaydt/CabaretBallSprint1_Prototype/README.md

 The prototype for **Cabaret Ball**, the showcase for the upcoming Godot Physics-based Platformer Kit.
 This project was designed and developed by 717 Interactive for McThayDT.

-This functions as a free to use 3D physics-based precision platformer controller. **GameplayState** is the project's starting point.
+This functions as a free to use 3D physics-based precision platformer controller. **GameplayState.tscn** is the project's starting point.

 **Start Date**: 06-23-22 - Chicago, IL